 I decided to start with the easiest sweet to welcome the festival.
 Moong dal ladoos or Pasi paruppu urundai is one among the easiest to make in the list.
 This healthy sweet has a good shelf life and I am reserving for my children who are turning up soon for the holiday!

-I roasted 1/2 kg of moongdal and used 1/2 kg of sugar for sweetness, machine grounded to a fine powder in a flour mill.
+I roasted 1/2 kg of moongdal and used 1/2 kg of sugar for sweetness, 'machine ground' to a fine powder in a flour mill.
 I am scaling down to the cup measurement, below.